Advanced Thinking School

 Examples of the use of thinking tools will be evident in students’ work and students are encouraged to use thinking skills techniques to help make their learning as effective as possible and develop their Habits of Mind.

-MGGS became a Thinking School in May 2012 and has built upon its previous work to become and Advanced Thinking School in May 2015.
-In addition to using a range of creative thinking tools in lessons to help students with their learning, the school has an outreach programme which has included students from different local primary school taking part in thinking skills lessons which have been planned and delivered by MGGS sixth form students.
+MGGS became a Thinking School in May 2012 and has built upon its previous work to become an Advanced Thinking School in May 2015.
+In addition to using a range of creative thinking tools in lessons to help students with their learning, the school has an outreach programme which has included students from different local primary schools taking part in thinking skills lessons which have been planned and delivered by MGGS sixth form students.

-The University of Exeter report states ‘Clearly much has developed since Maidstone Grammar School for Girls was first accredited as a Thinking School and through thought-full and inspirational leadership combined with a relentless drive for excellence, ongoing self-evaluation and review and the willingness of governors, staff, pupils and parents to embrace new ideas, the school provides a powerful examples of effective cognitive education in action.
+The University of Exeter report states ‘Clearly much has developed since Maidstone Grammar School for Girls was first accredited as a Thinking School and through thought-full and inspirational leadership combined with a relentless drive for excellence, ongoing self-evaluation and review and the willingness of governors, staff, pupils and parents to embrace new ideas, the school provides powerful examples of effective cognitive education in action.

 Read the full report: MGGS – Advanced Thinking Skills Report – May 2015

 As an advanced Thinking School we are very proud to work alongside local primary schools in the development of metacognitive skills in their students.

 For primary school students we run a series of thinking skills days at MGGS, allowing students to develop thinking and reasoning through the use of De Bono’s Six Hats, Tony Ryan’s Thinkers Keys and David Hyerle’s Thinkers Maps.
 These days have been a huge success and are well received by teachers and students alike.
 One teacher stated:

 I so want to say ‘thank you’ for the super experiences you provided for our pupils yesterday.
 It really did give them the opportunity to develop their thinking skills in very different workshops.

 Thinking Skills days for primary schools are outlined on our Primary School Events page.